2026 Municipal Election

 The deadline to file a nomination to be a council or school board trustee candidate is Friday, August 21, 2026 at 2:00 p.m.

-The Munciipail Office is located at: 270 Main Street, Lucan.
+The Election Office is located at the Municipal Office at 270 Main Street, Lucan.

 How to file a nomination

-You must file in person at 270 Main Street (Municipal Office)
+You must file in person at the Municipal Office.

 You will need to pay the nomination fee and provide identification.
 You are also required to swear an oath at our office.
 You must complete the following forms: